Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: Calculating the transition probabilities

-Interestingly, even though the Planck factor remains unaffected, the coefficient in front of this gets changed and has dependence on the acceleration term.
-This is the consequence of taking terms in the analysis which break the conformal symmetry.
+Interestingly, even though the Planck factor remains unaffected, the coefficient in front of the excitation probability gets changed and has dependence on the acceleration term.
+This is the consequence of taking terms beyond the near horizon approximation in the analysis which breaks the conformal symmetry.
+Note that the case $\mathcal{e}>1$ corresponds to the fact that the atom is not at rest at $r=\infty$ since from eq.(\ref{1.46c}), we see that $\frac{dr}{d\tau}>0$ at $r=\infty$.